The College Community

 Two large meeting rooms, the 1962 Room on the first floor and the smaller 1941 Room upstairs, are popular venues for campus events that include health fairs, dances, special lunches and celebrations.
 A smaller conference room on the second floor is named for a beloved former dean, Alice Johnson, and has a small exhibit about her life.

-A wide variety of services – the Bookshop, the post office, a public fax, an ATM, a public photocopier, a convenience store, a snack shop and several lounge areas for studying and relaxing – are found in Cro.
+A wide variety of services – the Bookshop, the post office, an ATM, a snack shop and several lounge areas for studying and relaxing – are found in Cro.
 Most of the College's student life and student activities offices are located on the second floor.

 The College is committed to providing learning environments that support academic excellence and a campus that promotes vitality in student life.

-We broke ground in May 2011 for the expansion and renovation of New London Hall into a state-of-the-art center for the life sciences and computer science, to open in fall 2012.
-The project is funded by a grant from the Sherman Fairchild Foundation and leadership gifts from alumni and parents through the Campaign for Connecticut College.
+The expansion and renovation of New London Hall into a state-of-the-art center for the life sciences and computer science, which opened in fall 2012, was funded by a grant from the Sherman Fairchild Foundation and leadership gifts from alumni and parents through the Campaign for Connecticut College.
 The sciences are a key component of a liberal arts education – an education that teaches students to approach challenging issues across a variety of disciplines, including the sciences – and this project will substantially advance our programs and classes in this area.